• About Us

 • Take the permit exam at the DMV.

-There are a few different choices you and your parents can make when it comes to drivers education classes.
+There are a few different choices you and your parents can make when it comes to driver education classes.
 Once you are 15, you may take your California drivers ed course either online, or you may take the courses in person.
 Either way, the school must be approved by the state of California.
 Once you have successfully completed your driver training program, you will receive a certificate from your Drivers Ed school.
 You will need this when you decide to apply for your permit.

 Applying for Your California State Learners Permit